mrkipling/js-sensi/README.md

 * You have FEATURES (e.g. an "attachment uploader") that you might want to apply to a particular page (features being generic / reusable / applicable to multiple pages).

 * The 'page' is available as a meta element in the header.
 That's how we know which page init function to call.
 The page is just meta[name=page][context=pagename] - so where pagename=page1 (this is an example pagename from the test folder), Sparkles.Pages.page1.init() gets called.
-Which in the example calls more stuff.
+Which in the example calls another function within the namespace.
 No other extra crap gets called.
 It's a nice (if poorly explained) way of ensuring that you only execute certain code on certain pages.

 * I liked the more structured approach of having an init() function for something that you want to call, so if you add a page or feature in the meta tags, their respective init functions will be called first.
 You are responsible for calling any other functions from within this function.